alpais/user_performance_data/README.md

  > Video recordings are not provided in order to protect the subjects' identity (total size 8.69 GB)

 ## Data analysis and stats

-For the analysis of the data in this experiment and the generated statsitics see the following repository:
+For the analysis of the data in this experiment and the generated statistics see the following repository:
 [user_performance_estimation](https://github.com/alpais/user_performance_estimation)